-Each size is certified for a certain weight range.
+Each size of the EPIC MOTOR is certified for a certain weight range.
 The weight refers to the 'overall take-off weight'.

 The 'In-flight weight range for free-flight' is for the pilot, paraglider, harness and other equipment carried when freeflying.
 The paraglider is EN/LTF certified for this weight range.